robertoalonsotrillo/MetaBow_MediaPipe/README.md

    ![HomePage](https://github.com/robertoalonsotrillo/MetaBow_MediaPipe/blob/main/github_readme_images/HomePage.JPG?raw=true)

 3. Inferencing

-   There are 2 ways to have infecerncing
+   There are 2 two approaches to infecerncing

    3.1.
 Uploading Video

-        You can upload any video of violen player.
-Just ensure that the video is not old and is better quality like 720p or 480p.
+        You may upload and analyze any video, just make sure that the quality is at least 480p for better results:

         ![Inferencing](https://github.com/robertoalonsotrillo/MetaBow_MediaPipe/blob/main/github_readme_images/inferencing.JPG?raw=true)

    3.2.
 Webcam

-        You can use webcam instead.
+        You may use your webcam instead.

    Inferencing contains two other options: